astridx/meinblog/sik/r/parcel-react-setup/index.md

 ---
-title: "Getting started with React and Parcel"
+title: 'Getting started with React and Parcel'
-description: "This guide helps you to setup React with Parcel from 0 to 1.
+description: 'This guide helps you to setup React with Parcel from 0 to 1.
 Learn how to use Parcel in React.js with zero-configuration.
-Setup your own boilerplate application ..."
+Setup your own boilerplate application ...'
-date: "2018-02-10T13:50:46+02:00"
+date: '2018-02-10T13:50:46+02:00'
-categories: ["React", "Tooling"]
+categories: ['React', 'Tooling']
-keywords: ["react parcel"]
+keywords: ['react parcel']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />